The Basics - Part 2

 (dummy)

 (1-5) = Confidence of color choice.
-The range goes from near certainty (5) down to an informed wild ass guess (1).
+The range goes from high certainty (5) down to a crude guess (1).

-º = screen caps show the original Alpha rhinestone to be Siam that likely fell off in Season 3.
-The current Hyacinth must have been taken from one of the dummies.
+1 = screen caps show the original Alpha rhinestone to be Siam that likely fell off in Season 3.
+The current Hyacinth could have been taken from one of the dummies.

-¹ = the glass portion of this Gamma stone is now missing, having fallen off between the auction and the SciFi museum.
-The mirror backing is still in place.
+2 = Delta's center stone's glass portion is now missing, having fallen off between the auction and the SciFi museum.
+Its mirror backing is still in place.

-³ = Kappa's center jewel looks to be not a faceted rhinestone but a rounded ruby "bullette" cabochon, 3mm in diameter and height, taken from a wristwatch crown.
+4 = Kappa's center jewel is a rounded ruby "bullette" cabochon, 3mm in diameter and height, likely taken from a wristwatch crown.

-A transparent metallic coating called Aurora Borealis (or "AB") that Swarovski developed in 1956 creates additional colors reflecting off the outer surface.
-The effect is similar to an oil slick on water.
-Wah had some of these AB's in stock, and this AB coating commonly creates colors that aren't at all in the base glass color - complicating the guess as to the actual rhinestone colors used.
-We have concluded that all the various jewel colors and effects seen in screen caps can be recreated with reasonable approximation by using eleven different rhinestones as shown above.
-Seven of those are already right there on the four found comms, and so we simply extended those confirmed choices to their fullest logical extent as supported by screen caps.
+A transparent metallic coating called Aurora Borealis (or "AB") that Swarovski developed in 1956 creates extra colors reflecting off the outer surface.
+The effect is similar to an oil slick on water, adding hues off the rhinestone that aren't at all in the base glass color - complicating our guess as to the actual stone colors Wah used.
+We have concluded that all the various jewels seen in the ten comms can be described by twelve different types/colors as shown above.
+Seven of those are already right there on the four found comms, and so we simply extended those confirmed choices to their fullest logical extent in the six others as supported by visual evidence.

 A moiré pattern (pronounced "mwah-RAY") is the unexpected swirl of arcs and lines formed when two similar images (the top one transparent) are overlaid and offset.
-The comm's large round feature that one could imagine as a speaker has such a moiré pattern, or something similar, inset into a short length of machined aluminum tube called the ring bezel.
-The bezel has either a little lip or a ledge at the top to catch and hold the paper and/or plastic moiré images, and is glued into place.
-The shell under the ring bezel is at least in some cut away, presumably to allow access to the images from underneath (a point made moot with the shell halves then being glued) or perhaps to shed all unnecessary weight.
+The comm's large round feature (that had an unknown function on the show, but it could be construed by some to maybe be a speaker) had such a moiré pattern, or something similar, inset into a short length of machined aluminum tube called the bezel ring.
+The bezel ring has either a little lip or a ledge at the top to catch and hold the printed paper or plastic moiré image.

 Edmund Scientific moire Pattern No. 4 details - HeroComm.com